 That data is permanently gone.
 When you fix the setting in your account, you won’t get any of your old data back.
 Only data from that moment onward will be clean.

 Even if you just make your reports a bit messier with the wrong setting, there’s no going back.

 We all make mistakes.
 And it’s a good idea to create two extra views for your Google Analytics profile as a backup.

-On every one of my Google Analytics properties, I create three views:
+On every one of our Google Analytics properties, we create three views:

 - Master View = This is the main view you’ll do all your analysis with.

 - Test View = Before adding a new setting to your Master view, add it here first.
 This allows you to test it out before impacting your real data.